mjpekala/nips-adversarial-2017/README.md

 Codes for the NIPS 2017 adversarial example competition.

-Note this software represents joint work by Mike Pekala, Neil Fendley and I-Jeng Wang.
+This software represents joint work by Mike Pekala, Neil Fendley and I-Jeng Wang.

 ## Quick Start